 There are, essentially, three processes for manufacturing plastic color filters: 1.)
 Surface Coated, 2.)
 Deep Dyed and 3.)
 Body-Colored Extrusion.
 While each process has its own set of advantages and disadvantages, the third process, Body-Colored Extrusion, offers some distinct benefits that the other two cannot – and Rosco Supergel is the only lighting filter manufactured this way.

 The process begins with clear polycarbonate resin pellets that are melted down.
-Under intense pressure and heat approaching 600°F (315°C), the molten resin is combined with the appropriate dye and then extruded into a 3 mil (.08 mm) thick, 24 inch (60 cm) film that is cut into the Supergel sheets and rolls used on theatrical stages all around the world.
+Under intense pressure, and heat approaching 600°F (315°C), the molten resin is combined with the appropriate dye and then extruded into a 3 mil (.08 mm) thick, 24-inch (60 cm) wide film that is cut into the Supergel sheets and rolls for use on theatrical stages all around the world.

 The Advantages of Supergel

 The body-colored polycarbonate process we use to manufacture Supergel offers three advantages over other color filters: color stability, heat resistance, and flame retardancy.

 Because Supergel is body-colored, the dye is actually a part of the plastic.
 This means that the hue of the filter will remain constant as it fades.
 When it comes to surface-coated filters, the colorant is not a part of the plastic, which allows the dyes to migrate away from the heat.
 This process can cause the color to shift as it fades.
 Some blues, for example, have a tendency to shift toward green as they fade.
 Supergel’s body-colored process prohibits that from happening.

 Rosco’s extruded polycarbonate offers two advantages over polyester films.
 First of all, Rosco Supergel filters are the only inherently flame retardant color filter in the world!